 Young people under 17 also have high-risk pregnancies because they may be:

-A high-risk pregnancy can be life-threatening for the pregnant person or unborn baby.
+A high-risk pregnancy can be life-threatening for the pregnant person or fetus.
 Serious complications can include:

 Getting early and thorough prenatal care is critical.
 It’s the best way to detect and diagnose a high-risk pregnancy.
 Be sure to tell your healthcare provider about your health history and any past pregnancies.
 If you do have a high-risk pregnancy, you may need special monitoring throughout your pregnancy.

-Tests to monitor your health and the health of your unborn baby may include:
+Tests to monitor your health and the health of the fetus may include:

 Management for a high-risk pregnancy will depend on your specific risk factors.
 Your care plan may include:

-If your health or the health of your baby is in danger, your healthcare provider may recommend labor induction or a C-section.
+If your health or the health of the fetus is in danger, your healthcare provider may recommend labor induction or a C-section.